-Barrier Rentals - Barrier rentals increased by 9.5% in 2013 compared to 2012 due mainly to the major highway project discussed above.
-Management believes barrier rentals will continue to increase in 2014 due to increased activity in the Company's geographical area on several highway projects now underway.
-The Company was once again awarded the contract to supply rental barrier for the Presidential Inauguration held in Washington, D.C in January 2013.
+Barrier Rentals - Barrier rentals decreased by 41% in 2014 when compared to 2013, as the Company was awarded the contract to supply rental barrier for the Presidential Inauguration held in Washington, D.C during January 2013.
+When not including the Presidential Inauguration rental, annual rentals actually increased slightly in 2014 over 2013.
+Management believes barrier rentals will continue to increase in 2015 over that of 2014, due to increased activity in the Company's geographical area on several highway projects now underway.
 The Company continues to pursue its rental barrier expansion plans for its local geographical sales area.

 Shipping and Installation - Shipping revenue is earned when the product sold is physically shipped to the customer and in many instances, shipping does not occur until the customer is ready to begin installation.
 Installation revenue is not earned until the wall panels, in the case of architectural or Slenderwall contracts, are physically attached to the building; and in the case of our Easi-Set buildings, until the building is assembled and on site.
-Shipping and installation revenue decreased by 17.6% in 2013 due mainly to production of soundwall and architectural panels in 2013 that are being held in our storage yard, under stored materials contracts, pending shipping and installation as required by the owners.
-Because of the amount of product stored in our yard at December 31, 2013, management believes shipping and installation revenue will increase in 2014.
+Shipping and installation revenue remained relatively flat during 2014 when compared to 2013.
+While the total shipping and installation revenue remained relatively flat for 2014 and 2013, shipping revenue was higher in 2014 than in 2013, the reverse was true for installation in 2014 and 2013.
+With stronger sales expected in 2015, management believes that shipping and installation will increase in 2015 as well.

-Cost of Goods Sold - Total cost of goods sold for the year ended December 31, 2013 was \$21,138,628 an increase of \$1,691,509, or 9%, from \$19,447,119 for the year ended December 31, 2012.
-Total cost of goods sold, as a percentage of total revenue, decreased to 76% for the year ended December 31, 2013 from 78% for the year ended December 31, 2012.
-The reduction in the cost of sold as a percentage of total revenue was, in part, because of the increased sales for the period while fixed overhead costs remained relatively flat.
-Raw material costs increased slightly in 2013 and 2012 with very little inflationary pressures for the Company.
-The Company is currently experiencing continued aggressive pricing by its competitors on many of its product lines, negatively affecting its gross margin, and the Company believes this pressure will continue through the end of 2014.
+Cost of Goods Sold - Total cost of goods sold for the year ended December 31, 2014 was \$18,625,035 a decrease of \$2,513,593, or 12%, from \$21,138,628 for the year ended December 31, 2013.
+Total cost of goods sold, as a percentage of total revenue increased to 83% for the year ended December 31, 2014 from 76% for the year ended December 31, 2013.
+The increase in the cost of sold as a percentage of total revenue was, in part, because of the decrease in production and sales for the period while fixed overhead costs remained relatively flat.
+Raw material costs increased slightly in 2014 over 2013 with very little inflationary pressures for the Company.
+In early 2014, the Company continued to encounter aggressive pricing by its competitors on many of its product lines, negatively affecting its gross margin, however, during the latter part of 2014, the Company began to see more bids available and a lessening of competitive pricing by its competitors.
 The Company is actively seeking new vendor partnerships to help develop a price advantage for its raw materials as well as a continuous supply of these materials.
-Management continues to improve its effectiveness through the use of lean manufacturing principals and has recently hired a new Vice President of Production for its Virginia production facility who has excellent lean credentials and will have a major impact on our production processes and costs.
+Management continues to improve its effectiveness through the use of lean manufacturing principals.

-General and Administrative Expenses - For the year ended December 31, 2013, the Company's general and administrative expenses increased by \$425,541, or 16%, to \$3,088,403 from \$2,662,862 during the same period in 2012.
-The increase in general and administrative expenses resulted primarily from an increase in use tax expense, an increase in employee costs and an increase in professional fees all partially offset by an decrease in other general and administrative office expenses.
-General and administrative expense as a percent of total revenue were 11% for the years ended December 31, 2013 and 2012.
+General and Administrative Expenses - For the year ended December 31, 2014, the Company's general and administrative expenses decreased by \$108,568, or 4%, to \$2,979,835 from \$3,088,403 during the same period in 2013.
+The decrease in general and administrative expenses resulted primarily from a decrease in use tax expense and general office expenses partially offset by an increase in employee costs.
+General and administrative expense as a percent of total revenue were 13% for the year ended December 31, 2014 and 11% for the year ended December 31, 2013.

-Selling Expenses - Selling expenses for the year ended December 31, 2013 increased by \$117,794, or 5%, to \$2,322,837 from \$2,205,043 for the year ended December 31, 2012.
-The increase was due to increased sales salaries and commissions on increased sales and increased advertising expense related to Slenderwall and Easi-Set buildings and restrooms.
+Selling Expenses - Selling expenses for the year ended December 31, 2014 decreased by \$104,568, or 5%, to \$2,218,269 from \$2,322,837 for the year ended December 31, 2013.
+The decrease was due to a decrease sales salaries and commissions, a decrease in advertising expense and a decrease in general and miscellaneous expenses.